jclarke-arts/are-you-a-robot/README.md

 To use GitHub for this project you will need to:

 1. Create an account with GitHub (you can use your UAL address or a personal email).
-2. Download the GitHub desktop application and log in.
-3. Copy or 'clone' this project repository onto your computer from the application.
-By selecting `File > Clone Repository > URL` and pasting in the URL: https://github.com/jclarke-arts/are-you-a-robot
+2. Log in, navigate back to the [project repository](https://github.com/jclarke-arts/are-you-a-robot).
-4. Once you have made changes in your code, you can then 'upload' these to GitHub and share them with your team.
+3. Now you can 'fork' the project by clicking 'Fork' in the top right corner.
+This will allow you to modify code and share the codebase with your teammates.
 To do this you will need to:
+   1. First nominate a member of the group to 'fork' the repository who will be 'in charge' of the codebase.
+This will create a new page with the title '`your-username/are-you-a-robot`' rather than`jclarke-arts/are-you-a-robot`
+   2. Once forked, go the 'Settings' of your new respository page and select 'Manage access' (you may need to provde you password again here, but that's fine 🙂).
+   3. Search for your teammates and invite them to the project!

+Now that you have forked the repository, you have a codebase which is yours to edit, adapt and recode!
+From here, you will need to go through a few more steps to make local changes and keep them in-sync with the group:

+1. Download the [GitHub desktop application](https://desktop.github.com/) and log in with your new GitHub account.
+2. Go back to the 'forked' repository you just made in the browser, click the green 'Code' button and select 'Open with GitHub Desktop' – this will open the GitHub desktop app.
+3. Here you can select a folder on your computer to store the files! 🥳

+Once you have made changes in your code, you can then 'upload' these to GitHub and share them with your team.
+To do this you will need to:

 1. Write a short summary of your changes.
 2. 'Commit' these changes to the 'main branch'.
-   3. 'Push' this 'commit' to your shared GitHub repository in the GitHub desktop app.
+3. 'Push' this 'commit' to your shared GitHub repository in the GitHub desktop app by clicking **Push origin**

+Now all of your teammates can see your changes! 🤯 So, whenever you start making changes yourself, you can click **fetch origin** and it will download any changes to the code your team has made!

-Don't worry too much about the specific terminology here (such as 'commit', 'push', etc) – the point is that using GitHub is a really powerful way to share code, and keep track of complex projects!
+Note: Don't worry too much about the specific terminology here (such as 'commit', 'push', etc) – the point is that using GitHub is a really powerful way to share code, and keep track of complex projects!

 ### Option 2: Downloading from GitHub